mateusgamba/Recycling-Point/readme.md

 docker-compose exec web netlify login
 ```

-A link will be returned, please, click about it and log in.
+A link will be returned, please, click on it and log in.

 Run:
 ```